Understanding Chinese characters

 Chinese Words

 There is only so far you can go with characters, they all need to be easy to recognize uniquely and have to be learned by heart.
 Basic literacy is considered to require learning 2,000 characters.
 This figure clearly indicates that characters are not ‘words’, there are hundreds of thousands of words in both English and Chinese.
 In Chinese a single character rarely establishes meaning, this is certainly true in spoken Chinese when hundreds of characters sound exactly the same.
 To give a clear meaning two or more characters are used together to form a word.
 Typically the characters reinforce each other in meaning, both separately refer to more or less the same thing and so dispel ambiguity.
 A classic example is 朋友 péng yǒu where both 朋 and 友 independently mean friend but taken together they unambiguously mean friend.
-In my dictionary there are 15 homophones for 朋 péng including 膨 swollen; 棚 shed; 鬅 disheveled and 篷 sail; while 友 yǒu has 13 homophones including: 懮 relaxed; 牖 lattice window; 黝 dark green and 泑 ceramic glaze.
+In my modest dictionary there are 15 homophones for 朋 péng including 膨 swollen; 棚 shed; 鬅 disheveled and 篷 sail; while 友 yǒu has 13 homophones including: 懮 relaxed; 牖 lattice window; 黝 dark green and 泑 ceramic glaze.
 Hearing péng yǒu immediately identifies the meaning as friend.

-Putting characters together forms a composite ‘word’ idea. 笑话 xiào huà joke is made up of 笑 xiào laugh; smile 话 huà speech; words.
+Putting characters together forms a composite ‘word’ idea. 笑话 xiào huà joke is made up of 笑 xiào laugh; smile and 话 huà speech; words.
 There are many examples of this, where the combination conveys a more precise meaning than the individual parts.

 It is also quite common for two characters together to have a meaning quite separate from the component characters, rather like the case of some components within a single character described above.
-For example 东 dōng 'east' and 西 xī 'west' in combination means literally east and west but also general thing, stuff 东西 dōng xī.
-Another example is 雪恨 xuě hèn avenge which is made up of 雪 snow and 恨 hate or 尘世 chén shì mundane life made up of 尘 dust, dirt and 世 age, era, life or finally 歪风 wāi fēng unhealthy trend, bad influence made up of 歪 crooked and 风 wind.
+For example 东 dōng 'east' and 西 xī 'west' in combination means literally east and west but also the more general thing, stuff 东西 dōng xī.
+Another example is 雪恨 xuě hèn avenge which is made up of 雪 snow and 恨 hate or 尘世 while chén shì mundane life is made up of 尘 dust, dirt and 世 age, era, life and finally 歪风 wāi fēng unhealthy trend, bad influence made up of 歪 crooked and 风 wind.

 We have some simple introductory lessons to basic Chinese where you can see the characters in use.